sofki/sofki.github.io/_posts/2025-12-11-ZnProteinTutorial.md

 In this work we will use the work of [Marina Macchiagodena](https://orcid.org/0000-0002-3151-718X) _et al._ in order to prepare a system for MD simulation, containing Zn and a ligand.
 They have also worked on cadmium-containing proteins, more details you can find [here](https://onlinelibrary.wiley.com/doi/10.1002/jcc.70154).

 So, what you need to do first is to download the gromacs parameter files from the supporting info of the two papers concerning Zn mentioned above.
-If you decompress the .zip file, you will se a list like that below:
+If you decompress the .zip files, you will see a list like that below:

 <p align="center">
   <img src="https://sofki.github.io//assets/img/zip.png" alt="Centered image" width="200"/>